 Much of that can be avoided if the child-exchange or visitation procedures are spelled out in the court order, but even then she will be able to ignore that with impunity.
 It is extremely unlikely that she will be punished for violating the provisions of the court order for visitation, with one exception.
 The court order for visitation must contain an order to the local police to assist you in getting your visitation rights enforced if that is necessary.
 The police are likely to do nothing for you, unless the visitation orders specifically instruct them to do so if necessary.

 There is one more thing I must mention.
-You must without delay file an injunction against her that will order her not to move out of the state or province you are located in.
+You must without delay file an injunction against her that will order her not to move out of the state or province in which you are located.
 Such injunctions are usually only temporary and should be renewed until you have a court order in hand that spells out to her that she is not permitted to move away.
 I know a few North American fathers whose children were abducted to Europe and even to Australia.
 The advantage of having such an injunction, or to have a paragraph in the child custody and visitation order that specifies that she cannot move away is that if she does so, she can be charged with kidnapping and you can have the child returned to you.

 The trouble with all of the advice I gave you is that if you use any of it, you are bound to make her very angry.
 The worst enemy is an angry one.
 However, she declared her war against you, and you need to defend yourself, unless you change your name, get false papers and move to another country that does not have a reciprocal agreement with yours to deport you if you are sought for child support obligations.